Last fact-checked: 17 November 2022

 Still one of the most sought-after cosmetic surgery procedures the world over, savvy patients are traveling to Mexico’s Mayan Riviera for treatment—plus the chance to enjoy a vacation before surgery.

 Discover our quality-checked Cancun clinics and save by booking your treatment through Medical Departures.

-Cancun offers high-quality health services at very competitive prices, with around 10,000 visitors visiting each year for medical treatment.
+Cancun offers high-quality health services at very competitive prices, with around 10,000 international patients visiting each year for medical treatment.

-For patients coming from the US and Canada in particular, it is accessible and only a short flight from most major cities.
+For patients coming from the US and Canada in particular, Cancun is only a short flight from most major cities.
 For visitors from other parts of the world, its renowned reputation as one of Mexico’s most popular vacation destinations undoubtedly holds some sway for medical tourists.

 Our partner facilities in the area are modern with state-of-the-art equipment and medical staff whose expertise and qualifications are excellent.
 In fact, many surgeons in Mexico opt for further training and memberships of US Boards, as well as international professional organizations.

 Obviously choosing to have any cosmetic surgery is a big decision, especially if you opt to travel abroad, and should be something you take seriously by weighing up all the pros and cons.
-While the cost is likely to be a major factor, it shouldn’t be the only one; it’s important to check out your surgeon’s credentials and ensure you’re happy with your choice.
+While cost is likely to be a major consideration, it shouldn’t be the only one; it’s important to check out your surgeon’s credentials and ensure you’re happy with your choice.